teemubb/Fitness-App/README.md

 ## Possible improvements

-- Adding better functionality to make the app more usable.
+- Adding more features such as exercises, saving user data to db etc...
+- Spring boot for multi platform usage?